stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 Having the now- or current state of something, that we will refer to as `X`, implies the two following premises:
 * existence of absolute time, which allows us to talk about snapshots of `X`;
 * the ability to explore a snapshot of `X` while `X` is not changing, as otherwise our snapshot is not the current but an outdated one;
-I did not find a better name for this then the contemporaneity premise.
+I did not find a better name for this than the contemporaneity premise.

 ### [](#absolute-time){:.section-link}The absolute time[^1] premise {#absolute-time}
 <div class="info-block" markdown="1">